phenriq694/GoStack_Modulos/level04/gobarber-backend/README.md

 - Listing Providers: Creating a service, a route and a contr to list all the providers;

-- Filtering Appoinments by month:
+- Filtering Appoinments by month: Creating list providers availability in a month service and test;

+- Listing Available Days: Creating the logic to list only the available days;

+- Listing Available Time:

 ### Application Developed